fsalamancar/Bioinformatics_Books/README.md

 - Software Development & Pipelines for Bioinformatics

-📖 Structure
+📖 Structure:

-Books are organized into thematic categories (or tags), with occasional notes, links, or brief recommendations.
+Books are organized into thematic categories (or tags), with occasional notes, links, or brief recommendations:

-📁 machine_learning/
+- 📁 machine_learning/

-📁 omics/
+- 📁 omics/

-📁 statistics/
+- 📁 statistics/

-📁 tools_and_pipelines/
+- 📁 tools_and_pipelines/

-📁 foundational_bioinformatics/
+- 📁 foundational_bioinformatics/

-📁 programming/
+- 📁 programming/

 🚀 Goals: